MattRamb97/Enhanced-LCZ42-Ensembles-to-EdgeAI-Axelera-Metis/matlab/README.md

 # MATLAB Teacher Ensemble Training
-This folder contains all MATLAB utilities used to train, validate, and export the *teacher ensembles* used in the Enhanced LCZ42 pipeline.
+This folder contains all MATLAB utilities used to train, validate, and export the *teacher ensembles* used in the Enhanced LCZ42 pipeline for both DenseNet201 and ResNet18.

 ## Pipeline Overview